Introduction to the Firewall Rules screen¶

 The anti-lockout rule is designed to prevent administrators from accidentally

-locking themselves out of the GUI.
-Click next to the anti-lockout
+locking themselves out of firewall management services.
+Click next to

 See also